httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 ### URL Schemes {#scheme}

-Applications that use HTTP will typically employ the "http" and/or "https" URL schemes. "https" is preferred to provide authentication, integrity and confidentiality, as well as mitigate pervasive monitoring attacks {{?RFC7258}}.
+Applications that use HTTP will typically employ the "http" and/or "https" URL schemes. "https" is RECOMMENDED to provide authentication, integrity and confidentiality, as well as mitigate pervasive monitoring attacks {{?RFC7258}}.

 However, application-specific schemes can be defined as well.